Anger Management Tour: History

 The second tour took place in the summer of 2002.
 Eminem said "It's basically the same thing that it was the last Anger Management Tour without Limp Bizkit...
 Papa Roach are still cool though."
-During a stop in Milton Keynes, UK, fans grew restless and agitated at the prolonged 'stage changeovers' between artists and threw bottles of liquid (alcohol, water, and urine) at the stage.
+Headlined by Eminem with support from Papa Roach, Ludacris, Xzibit, X-Ecutioners and Bionic Jive.
+The tour ran from July 18 to September 8, lasting 32 dates.